 *Led to discontinuation of Nplate®.2

-In 2019 the American Society of Hematology (ASH) and the International Consensus Report (ICR) released updates to their guidelines for ITP.
+In 2019 the American Society of Hematology (ASH) and the International Consensus Report (ICR) released updates to their guidelines for ITP treatment.
 These updates are based on a critical review of relevant articles published over the last 10 years.7,8

 Recent evidence suggests that ITP is often managed with prolonged steroid use, exposing patients to side effects that may have long-term implications.7